konturio/disaster-ninja-fe/src/features/reports/readme.md

 There are 2 dynamic configs we receive from the back-end.

-1. Let's call it `"Reports List"`.
-It's an array of available reports containing all the info about each one of them.
-On of it's properties is the link to `.csv` file.
-All the keys stored in `./atoms/reportsAtom.ts` `Report` type.
+1. `"Reports List"` - array of available reports containing all info about them including link to `.csv` file with report data (all the keys stored in `./atoms/reportsAtom.ts` `Report` type).

-2. The data received from `.csv` link is the second data model.
-Let's call it `"Report Content"`.
+2. `"Report Content"` - data received from `.csv` link is the second data model.

 #### Components